maulanashalihin/live-streming-and-chat/README.md

  Tts kinda like webinarjam.   your lead fill the optin form and join live streaming.

-this app is monolith application built with adonisjs, inertia, and svelte.
+this app is monolith application built with adonisjs, inertia, and svelte. styling powered by tailwind css.

 demo optin page : https://bwa.drip.id/jogjamengaji